tbui00/tbui00.github.io/projects/project-1.md

 labels:
   - C
   - Database
-summary: Created a project using the programming language C to replicate a simple user interface project that stores records of users in a database.
+summary: A C program that replicates a simple user interface project that stores records of users in a database.
 ---

 ## Description: